 6.4.
 No more than one person from each member organization may serve as a Director at any given time.

 6.5.
-In the year 2010 and beyond, one clerk, one inspector and one judge appointed by the President will conduct elections.
+In the event an election is needed, one clerk, one inspector and one judge will be appointed by the President and will conduct elections.
 After the polls are closed, the judge will give the results to the President who will announce the candidates having the majority of votes and duly elected.

 6.6.
 All candidates for Director must be present to accept the nomination or must have submitted a letter or email stating their acceptance to the President.

 6.7.
 The Board of Directors will appoint Officers at the conclusion of the election-year conference.

 6.8.
 The Board of Directors will convene during the annual conference.
 Other meetings may be conducted at a physical location of the Directors choice or may be conducted via telephone conference call or similar electronic means.

 6.9.
 A majority of the Directors will constitute a quorum for the transaction of business at any meeting, physical or virtual, of the Board of Directors.
 The vote of a majority of the Directors present at a meeting at which a quorum is present will be considered an act of the Board.
 No Director may vote or act by proxy at any meeting of the Board.

 6.10.
 The term of office of any Director will be terminated if s/he is no longer employed by a member or if that Director’s employer terminates its membership.
 Any member of the Board may be removed for malfeasance by a majority vote of the Board.

 Article 7: Officers / Duties